bernardogarza/property-finder/README.md

 # Property Finder
 This app was built using RoR and JS, it's a simple real estate app designed for agents and costumers.
 As an agent, you can add properties for sale and rent, upload a property picture, profile picture, and cover picture for your profile, you can also write articles.
 As a customer, you have access to the agents' profiles where you can see their contact information (phone number and email), see the agent's statistics and his/her properties listing, and read articles published by the agents.

+I used `devise` to manage users and disabled e-mail authentication considering this app is only for educational purposes.

 ## Author